Spain quarantines overseas travellers as coronavirus death toll pace slows

-Spain started imposing a quarantine on incoming overseas travelers on Friday and added new restrictions to international traffic to prevent the spread of the coronavirus as the country's daily death toll drops.
+Spain imposed a quarantine on incoming overseas passengers on Friday and added new travel restrictions to prevent the spread of the coronavirus as the country's daily death toll falls.
+From Friday, anyone arriving from abroad must spend two weeks self-quarantined at home or in a hotel.
+Additionally, authorities extended existing restrictions to entry into Spain until June 15 and limited access to five airports and eight sea ports.

-From Friday, people arriving from abroad must spend two weeks self-quarantined at home.
-Additionally, the authorities extended existing restrictions to entry into Spain until June 15 and limited access to five airports and eight seaports.
-The few dozen passengers coming from abroad in the different Spanish airports were tested for fever and received a sheet of paper with instructions they must follow.
+"We decided to impose a quarantine to protect the public health," Health Minister Salvador Illa told reporters.
+The few dozen passengers arriving from abroad at Spanish airports on Friday were tested for the virus, filled in a form with an address and phone number to allow medical tracking, and received a sheet of paper with instructions they must follow

-"We cannot leave our homes for 14 days, only to go to the doctor or supermarket, that we keep the security distance, always wear the mask when we go out, and that's about it," said Rosalie Gallego, a passenger who landed on Friday in Madrid on a flight from Havana.
-The new restrictions imposed on travelers come as the number of new fatalities was down to 138 on Friday from more than 200 the day before.
-The daily number has been steadily falling since reaching 950 in early April.
+"We cannot leave our homes for 14 days, only to go to the doctor or supermarket, we keep the security distance, always wear the mask when we go out, and that's about it," said Rosalie Gallego, who flew into Madrid from Havana.
+The measures were imposed as new fatalities fell to 138 on Friday from more than 200 the day before.
+The daily toll has been falling steadily since reaching a peak of 950 in early April.

-Authorities have said the strict lockdown imposed in the country and the travel restrictions from abroad have contributed to curbing the contagion.
-The number of diagnosed cases rose on Friday to 230,183, although the antibody testing of a sample of 60,000 people across Spain had pointed to as many as 2.3 million people have had the disease.
+Authorities say a strict lockdown and the travel restrictions have helped curb the contagion.
+The number of cases rose on Friday to 230,183, although the antibody testing of a sample of 60,000 people across Spain suggested that as many as 2.3 million have had the disease.

-Over the past days, Spanish authorities have started easing the rules at different paces in separate regions.
-In some areas of the country, bars and restaurants have even been authorized to open terraces, while the lockdown in more severe in worst-hit areas such as Madrid and Barcelona, Spain's two largest cities.
-The lockdown phase-out has raised concerns that a second-wave outbreak could hit the country.
-Those fears have justified the quarantine imposed on overseas travelers and the other restrictions to international travel, officials said.
+In recent days, authorities have started easing the rules at different rates on a regional basis.
+In some areas, bars and restaurants have been allowed to open their terraces.
+On Friday, the government lifted more restrictions in the smaller Balearic and Canary Islands, where weddings are allowed again as well as meetings of up to 15 people.

+Some of the toughest restrictions in Madrid and Barcelona were eased and stores can now receive customers without appointments and museums can reopen with strictly limited capacity.
+Stores of over 400 square meters are allowed to reopen all over the country, but also with limited capacity.

-However, the movie was not welcome in France.
-French authorities said they would reciprocate and impose a quarantine on travelers coming from Spain.
+The lockdown phase-out has raised concerns that a second-wave outbreak could hit the country, and officials said those fears justified the quarantine on overseas travellers and the other restrictions on international travel.
+However the move was not welcome in France, which said it would impose a quarantine on travellers from Spain.

 Spanish Interior Minister Fernando Grandes Marlaska dismissed any tension with France.
-"There is no unease, these are measures taken within the European Union framework," he told radio station Cadena Ser on Friday.
+"There is no unease, these are measures taken within the European Union framework," he told radio station Cadena Ser.

 - READ MORE ON: